Winston-503/me_not_me_detector/README.md

 ```

 Let's talk about folders.
-- The `article` folder contains the data for the tutorial.
 - The `models` folder contains trained models for their test and further use.
 - The `datasets` folder contains three folders - for a train set, test set and augmented train set (optional).
 Each of them contains two subfolders for two classes - *me* and *not_me*.
 In the general case, it contains N subfolders for N classes.